What is HRIS?

 How cloud HRIS integration supports core HR processes

-While HRIS systems help to centralize and streamline HR processes and administration, there are many other core functions that are going on simultaneously such as recruitment, training, and planning.
-And you don’t have to be an HR specialist to see how useful it can be for all these essential functions to be unified and centralized.
-Yet, when organizations are working with legacy systems and disconnected HR software applications, they’re forced to use manual processes to hunt for tools and information across organizational silos.
+While HRIS systems help to centralise and streamline HR processes and administration, there are many other core functions that are going on simultaneously such as recruitment, training, and planning.
+And you don’t have to be an HR specialist to see how useful it can be for all these essential functions to be unified and centralised.
+Yet, when organisations are working with legacy systems and disconnected HR software applications, they’re forced to use manual processes to hunt for tools and information across organisational silos.

 The best cloud HRIS systems not only allow for integration with your core ERP, they are built for it.
 For example, a cloud ERP system manages a wide range of day-to-day business activities and is built to integrate a multitude of disparate business processes.
 By unifying cross-business data, ERPs provide a single source of truth and ensure reliable data integrity.
 So when your core HR processes and HRIS are integrated with the speed and analytical capacity of a modern AI-powered ERP – you get the best of both worlds.

 Learn why organisations are moving their core HR functions to the cloud.

 Just a few years ago, it was mostly the largest organisations that made use of HRIS solutions.
 But as integrated cloud-based systems grow in popularity, it becomes increasingly feasible for smaller – and growing – organisations to leverage the benefits and efficiencies of an HRIS.